HexValid/aif/README.md

 # aif
-Development version of the Architect Installation Framework
+Stable version of the Architect Installation Framework